A new way to deliver Learning Support

 - One plan that provides joined up and tailored support to meet a student’s individual needs.

-- Schools, kura, early childhood education (ECE) me ngā kōhanga reo working together with specialists, iwi and providers to identify what their community needs, make decisions about the best use of local resources, and address needs earlier.
+- Schools, kura, early childhood education (ECE) services and ngā kōhanga reo working together with specialists, iwi and providers to identify what their community needs, make decisions about the best use of local resources, and address needs earlier.

 - Local services and others involved being able to make decisions about tailored support for individual students, rather than sticking to rigid criteria to access a fixed support.

-- A facilitator to convene local providers and connect to wider services.
+- A facilitator to convene local schools and early learning services and connect to wider specialist services and those provided by other agencies.

-- Sharing data so that services understand how they are working together to support a student, and so they can plan for needs across the community.
+- Sharing data so that providers understand how they are working together to support a student, and so they can plan for needs across the community.

 Working with other organisations

-We will work with the Ministry of Health, parent and family organisations, Human Rights Commission, IHC, the Special Education Principals’ Association New Zealand (SEPAnz) and other organisations as we implement these changes.
+We will work with the other government agencies, parent and family organisations, advocacy groups, education sector groups and other organisations as we implement these changes.

 Last reviewed: Has this been useful?
 Give us your feedback